haikal4002/workshop-cloud/README.md

 ## Deploy Project Asrama

 ## 🚀 Introduction
-This repository contains the source code for Project Sistem Informasi akademik - a web application built using html, css, javascipt, and php.
+This repository contains the source code for Project Asrama UTM - a web application built using html, css, javascipt, and php.
 This guide will walk you through the steps to deploy the application on your linux machine.

 ## 📌 Prerequisites
 Before deploying, make sure you have: